-These kinds of errors are usually easy to fix since they stop the parser immediately, and the error message, which always refers to a symptom, generally points to the cause.
-Error messages specify the current line number of the file being interpreted and print the line along with a carat pointing to the location where the parser failed (usually one or two tokens from the mistake).
+Such errors are usually easy to fix since they stop the parser immediately, and the error message, which always refers to a symptom, generally points to the cause.
+Error messages specify the current line number of the file being interpreted and print the line along with a carat pointing to the location where the parser failed.
+This is usually an important clue, but failure may not occur until several tokens after the actual mistake.
+One common parse error in apparently well-formed statements results from using a name of the wrong type, e.g. specifying a string where a scalar variable is required.